acook/impasta/README.md

 ### Forging Messages

-- Decoy and Infiltrate Impastas will always return `self` for any method they intercept.
+- Decoy and Infiltrate Impastas will always return `self` for any method they accept (any for Decoy, only what the target does for Infiltrate).
 - Ghoul always returns `nil`.
 - Wiretap always returns the same thing as the target.